-Rivals appear in the guise of Apple’s HomePod, which is considerably more expensive and restricted to Apple’s ring-fencing.
-The Audio Pro A10 misses out on AirPlay 2, but Audio Pro has its own multi-room set-up, though you’ll need Audio Pro speakers to take advantage of this.
+Rivals appear in Apple’s HomePod, which is considerably more expensive and restricted to Apple’s ring-fencing.
+The Audio Pro A10 lacks AirPlay 2, but Audio Pro has its own bespoke multi-room set-up.

-And there’s the Sonos One, which is slightly more expensive than the Audio Pro A10, but it brings to the table Sonos’ excellent multiroom system, Google Assistant, Alexa features, and great sound.
-It’s perhaps not as stylish as the Audio Pro A10, but it offers more functionality.
+And then there’s the Sonos One.
+It’s more expensive than the A10, but it brings Sonos’ excellent multi-room functionality, built-in Google Assistant, Alexa and great sound.
+It’s not as stylish as the Audio Pro A10, but offers more functionality.